ccapndave/ember.hx/README.md

 # Ember.hx

-Ember.hx is a library for the [Haxe](http://www.haxejs.org/) programming language that, for the first time, allows you to write Ember.js code using a modern statically typed language.
+Ember.hx is a library for the [Haxe](http://www.haxejs.org/) programming language that allows you to write HTML5 web applications using a modern, statically typed language with full code completion and compile time error checking.
+It does this by integrating the fantastic [ember.js](http://emberjs.com/) framework with Haxe.

 ## Why not just write Javascript like everyone else?